pimbrouwers/Falco/documentation/routing.md

 - Is bound to the `name` parameter.
 - Is captured and stored in `HttpRequest.RouteValues`, which Falco exposes through a [uniform API](request.md) to obtain primitive typed values.

 An alternative way to express the `HttEndpoint` above is seen below.
-Note the omission of the `ctx` parameter, made possible by the [Request](request.md) module:

 ```fsharp
 open Falco